RGC: a radio AGN classifier based on deep learning. I. A semi-supervised multiclass model for VLA images: Radio active galactic nuclei classification

-A substantial number of bent RAGNs have been found in the surveys conducted by different array radio telescopes (ART), for example, FIRST by VLA, LOTSS by LOFAR, ATLAS by Australia Telescope Compact Array (ATCA), the Tata Institute of Fundamental Research (TIFR) Giant Metrewave Radio Telescope (GMRT) Sky Survey (TGSS), and the MeerKAT International GHz Tiered Extragalactic Explorations (MIGHTEE).
-The number of bent RAGNs found in each case and the corresponding reference papers are given in Table \ref{tab:ragns}, which clearly shows that FIRST has produced by far the highest number of these sources.
+A substantial number of bent RAGNs have been found in surveys conducted by different array radio telescopes: FIRST by the Karl G. Jansky Very Large Array (VLA), LoTSS by LOFAR, the Australia Telescope Large Area Survey (ATLAS) by the Australia Telescope Compact Array (ATCA), the TIFR GMRT Sky Survey (TGSS), and the MeerKAT International GHz Tiered Extragalactic Explorations (MIGHTEE).
+The source counts from each survey and the corresponding references are given in Table~\ref{tab:ragns}, which shows that FIRST has produced by far the largest number of catalogued bent RAGNs.

-The bent RAGNs of FIRST have attracted a lot of investigations.
-An early example is \citet{proctor2011}, where 7106 sources with four or more components were visually examined and manually annotated from more than 800,000 sources.
-The visual inspection was performed on $4'$ cutouts, and around 400 sources were identified as either WAT or NAT, although some of them were uncertain. \citet{Garon2019} presented a sample of 4304 RAGNs from RGZ, and 87\% of the sample were found to be within $50$ Mly (mega-light-year) of an optically identified cluster.
-The brightest cluster galaxies (BCGs) were found to be more likely to harbor radio-emitting bent tails.
-However, they did not classify the sample into WATs and NATs.